demisto/content/Packs/Workday/Integrations/WorkdaySignOnEventCollector/README.md

 ### workday-get-sign-on-events

 ***
 Returns Sign On events extracted from Workday.
+This command is used for developing/debugging and is to be used with caution, as it can create events, leading to events duplication and exceeding the API request limitation.

 #### Base Command